Science at St Leonard’s

-Hi, I’m Nick Churchill and I’m one of the subject leaders for science at St Leonard’s.
+Hi, I’m Mr Churchill and I’m one of the subject leaders for science at St Leonard’s.
 I’m a passionate advocate for the subject and have been focussing on making sure that our children get the maximum opportunities to work scientifically, whilst progressing through our knowledge-rich curriculum.
 I’ve led staff training on effective teaching of the practical skills in science and how to break down the knowledge needed to conduct investigations and experiments.

-Hi, I’m Helena West and I am a science subject leader at St Leonard’s.
+Hi, I’m Miss West and I am a science subject leader at St Leonard’s.
 I love teaching science with my Year 2s and have worked hard to raise the profile of the subject across the school.
 I have led staff training on the knowledge-rich curriculum in science, looking at how to make best use of our schema and ensure our lessons have a clear, focussed learning objective.
 I’ve also helped teachers plan lessons that make the most of our school site, getting out their and doing some practical science!

 What do science lessons look like at St Leonard’s?

 We use our progression map to make sure that our lessons build year on year and lesson on lesson.
 This means our children are always moving further up a ‘ladder’ of knowledge, using what they already know to springboard their next piece of learning.
 To help with this, each lesson begins with 3 carefully selected questions, to help the children access their previous learning and make their knowledge more ‘sticky’.